- Position: Associate Professor

 - Member of Institute of Electronics and Electrical Engineers (IEEE)

 I am the Level 2 Year Tutor within the School of Electronic and Electrical Engineering.
 I undertake a range of teaching activities within the theme of physical electronics and optoelectronics, both at Leeds and at the joint Leeds/Southwest Jiaotong University engineering school in Chengdu, China.
 I am currently leading a module within this theme in Chengdu, and I also supervise student projects at Leeds within the theme of optomechanics.
 Recent examples of projects I have supervised include the development of an infrared video-rate imaging system, a laser-power stabilisation system, and a laser projector system.
-I am also personal tutor to undergraduate students throughout the degree programme.
+I am also a personal tutor to undergraduate students throughout the degree programme.

 Research groups and institutes